 OCEANOGRAPHY MERIT BADGE

-In a fun “hands on” ocean experience at Sandy Hook, Boy Scouts can complete all badge Requirements (except #8) of the Oceanography Merit badge in one day, with the help of a NJSGC Instructor.
+In a fun “hands on” ocean experience at Sandy Hook, Scouts USA can complete all badge Requirements (except #8) of the Oceanography Merit badge in one day, with the help of a NJSGC Instructor.
 Scouts will explore the salt marsh and discover why the ocean is important to people.
 Activities include measuring beach water quality, studying waves and currents, viewing worldwide sand samples under the microscope, plankton collection and identification, laboratory experiments, and seining in Sandy Hook Bay.
 If scouts choose to, they can complete Requirement #8 (and the badge) by writing a 500-word report about their visit to NJSGC or give a 5-minute speech about Oceanography to their troop.
 A pre-program activity packet is sent to each troop leader before the program.
 It includes a mandatory Oceanography Worksheet and directions on how to make a plankton net.
 The packet and plankton net MUST be completed and brought to the scheduled program.
 This program is conducted by NJSGC educators who are also certified merit badge counselors.
 The program runs approximately four hours and scouts will need transportation to the marsh site.

 ENVIRONMENTAL SCIENCE MERIT BADGE